vharney/Word-Solitaire/README.md

 ----------
 1. Generation of random game sets or events
   - Random letter generator

 2. Data structures for storing game status
   - Storing mistakes
   - Storing unfinished words
   - Storing scores

 3. Dynamic memory management
-  - To store each row in a dynamic array (will be freed when a word is completed)
+  - To store each row in a dynamic array and/or vector (will be freed when a word is completed)
   - Change size when adding a new word.

 4. File input/output (e.g., for loading/saving game status)
-  - When game ends fout to a file containing the scores
+  - When game ends fout to a file containing the scores (if the high score is beaten)
   - fin from the file of scores the highest score
   - user can pause the game, saved to a file (savefile.txt)
   - user can load paused game, fin from the savefile.txt

-5. Program codes in multiple files
-  - different functions will be coded in multiple files (i.e function to randomise letter, function to save mistake counter etc.)
+5. Program codes in multiple files different functions will be coded in multiple files (i.e function to randomise letter, function to save mistake counter etc.)
+  - random_letter.cpp
+  - check_mistake.cpp
+  - import_dictionary.cpp
+  - high_score.cpp
+  - check_word.cpp
+  - score_calculator.cpp
+  - start.cpp
+  - finish.cpp
+  - choose_row.cpp
+  - play.cpp

 6. Importing dictionary to check if word exist

 Citation: